Your Pacific Northwest questions answered.

 Every destination has a “flavor” and we believe our guests should have every opportunity to “taste” the destination.
 A great deal of thought goes into what we serve.
 We make an effort to bring regional flavors to your table with fresh, local fruits, vegetables and spices.
 And we serve sustainable, locally caught or harvested fresh seafood whenever possible, including king salmon, local halibut and Dungeness crab.

-Key to our operation is our fleet of expedition landing craft, which we use to land on remote islands that would otherwise be inaccessible.
+Key to our operation is our fleet of Zodiacs, which we use to land on remote islands that would otherwise be inaccessible.
 These sturdy inflatable rubber boats are the same craft that Jacques Cousteau used in his expeditions for over 30 years.
 They are widely recognized as the safest and most versatile small boats afloat.
-The expedition landing craft we use are 19 feet long, powered by outboard engines, and are capable of carrying 12 to 14 people with ease.
+The Zodiacs we use are 19 feet long, powered by outboard engines, and are capable of carrying 12 to 14 people with ease.

 Kayaking provides one of the best means for personal exploration in the areas we travel.
 Therefore, we’ve outfitted our ships with a fleet of them; enough for everyone who wants to participate.
 They are very stable and easy to master for novices and experts alike.
 There is something special about being alone in a single kayak, or with your travel companion in our double kayaks, paddling along a remote coastline.
 Lindblad pioneered kayaking from expedition ships in both the Arctic and Antarctic, and Lindblad is the first company of its kind to be awarded unique permits for kayaking in the fragile Galápagos environment.